Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph

 To analyse the model behaviour in recalling factual knowledge to support or debunk input sentences, we prompt a language model with a collection of factual and common-sense claims sampled from two well-known claim verification datasets: \textit{FEVER}~\citep{Thorne18Fever} and \textit{CLIMATE-FEVER}~\citep{diggelmann2020climate}.
 As in conventional mechanistic interpretability workflows~\citep{conmy2024towards}, these inputs serve to elicit a model behaviour, unfolding the factual information an LLM holds internally (\Cref{sec:intro}).

-Each claim is classified as \textit{Supported} (True), \textit{Refuted} (False) or \textit{NotEnoughInfo}.
-For instance, the claim \textit{“Charlemagne was crowned emperor on Christmas Day"} from the FEVER dataset is classified as \textit{Supported}, whereas \textit{"Berlin has a population of 4 million people"} is classified as \textit{Refuted}.
+Each claim is labelled as \texttt{Supported} (True), \texttt{Refuted} (False) or \texttt{NotEnoughInfo}.
+For instance, the claim \textit{“Charlemagne was crowned emperor on Christmas Day"} from the FEVER dataset is classified as \texttt{Supported}, whereas \textit{"Berlin has a population of 4 million people"} is classified as \texttt{Refuted}.
 These are all factual claims and a language model should rely on specific factual knowledge to evaluate their truthfulness.
-On the other hand, \textit{CLIMATE-FEVER} is a dataset built using the same methodology as FEVER and compounds to 1,535 real-world claims regarding climate change~\citep{diggelmann2020climate}.
-Its claims may require common-sense reasoning rather than factual knowledge.
-For example, the claim \textit{"Global warming is increasing the magnitude and frequency of droughts and floods"} is classified as \textit{Supported}, whereas \textit{"Renewable energy investment kills jobs"} is classified as \textit{Refuted}.
+On the other hand, \textit{CLIMATE-FEVER}, a dataset mimicking the FEVER methodology, compounds to real-world claims regarding climate change~\citep{diggelmann2020climate}.
+Its claims may require more common-sense reasoning, and elicit subjective dichotomies.
+For example, the claim \textit{"Global warming is increasing the magnitude and frequency of droughts and floods"} is labelled as \texttt{Supported}, whereas \textit{"Renewable energy investment kills jobs"} is classified as \texttt{Refuted}.

-We filter the two datasets by excluding the claims classified as not verifiable (\textit{NotEnoughInfo}, avoiding prompting the model with unverifiable sentences, and (ii) considering claims neither too short nor too long ($35\leq \vert characters \vert \leq 120$).
-We then randomly sample 1,000 claims from FEVER (\textit{Supported}: 726, \textit{Refuted}: 274) and 400 from CLIMATE-FEVER (\textit{Supported}: 274, \textit{Refuted}: 126).
-To showcase our framework, we use the LLaMA 2 language model~\citep{touvron2023llama} in its 7-billion instruction-tuned version.\footnote{\href{https://huggingface.co/meta-llama/Llama-2-7b-chat-hf}{https://huggingface.co/meta-llama/Llama-2-7b-chat-hf}} to showcase our framework. \Cref{apx:model_comparison} compares the output generated by similar language models: the model's 13-billion version, the newest LLaMA 3~\citep{llama3modelcard} and the 7-billion Falcon model~\citep{almazrouei2023falcon}.
+We initially filter the two datasets by (i) excluding the claims labelled with \textit{NotEnoughInfo}, avoiding prompting the model with unverifiable sentences, and (ii) considering claims neither too short nor too long ($35\leq \vert characters \vert \leq 120$).
+Afterwards, we randomly sample 1,000 claims from FEVER (\textit{Supported}: 726, \textit{Refuted}: 274) and 400 from CLIMATE-FEVER (\textit{Supported}: 274, \textit{Refuted}: 126).
+We use the LLaMA 2 language model~\citep{touvron2023llama} in its 7-billion instruction-tuned version\footnote{\href{https://huggingface.co/meta-llama/Llama-2-7b-chat-hf}{https://huggingface.co/meta-llama/Llama-2-7b-chat-hf}} to showcase our framework. \Cref{apx:model_comparison} compares the output generated by similar language models: the model's 13-billion version, the newest LLaMA 3~\citep{llama3modelcard} and the 7-billion Falcon model~\citep{almazrouei2023falcon}.